-Quality Area 5 - Relationships with Children

-5.1 Relationships between Respectful and equitable relationships are maintained

-educators and children with each child.

-1 interactions Responsive and meaningful interactions build trusting relationships which engage and support each child to feel secure, confident and included.
+Quality Area 5 - Relationships with Children 5.1 Relationships between educators and children Respectful and equitable relationships are maintained with each child.
+5.1.1 Positive educator to child interactions Responsive and meaningful interactions build trusting relationships which engage and support each child to feel secure, confident and included.
 5.1.2 Dignity and rights of the child The dignity and rights of every child are maintained.

-Quali Quality Area 6 - Collaborative Partnerships with Families 6.1 Supportive relationships with families Respectful relationships with families are developed and maintained and families are supported in their parenting role.
-6.1.1 Engagement with the service Families are supported from enrolment to be involved in the service and contribute to service decisions.
-6.1.3 Families are supported Current information is available to families about the service and relevant community services and resources to support parenting and family wellbeing.
+Quality Area 6 - Collaborative Partnerships with Families Respectful relationships with families are developed and maintained and families are supported in their parenting role.
+6.1.1 Families are supported from enrolment to be involved in the service and contribute to service decisions.

+6.1.3 Families are supported Current information is available to families about the service relevant community services and resources to support paren and family wellbeing.
 6.2 Collaborative partnerships Collaborative partnerships enhance children's inclusion, learning and wellbeing.
 6.2.2 Access and participation Effective partnerships support children's access, inclusion and participation in the program.
 6.2.3 Community engagement The service builds relationships and engages with its community